 You convinced me, I just want the link to the card.

 Almost all credit cards that offer interesting bonuses require you to spend a certain amount on the card in the first three months, to unlock the bonus.
 It’s inevitable and it’s a one-off thing.
-Once you’ve hit the minimum threshold for the bonus, you can store the card in a drawer and never use it again, you’ve got your 20,000 SPG Starpoints.
+Once you’ve hit the minimum threshold for the bonus, you can store the card in a drawer and never use it again, you’ve got your 60,000 Points.

 You’ll probably get instant approval, or it will be very quick.

-So for all the reasons above, but mostly because 5 nights in Marriott hotels is an incredible bonus, you should order the American Express SPG if you’re financially responsible.
-The 20,000 SPG Starpoints is very good, and once transferred to 60,000 Marriott Points, it’s by far the best hotel credit card bonus in Canada.
+So for all the reasons above, but mostly because free nights in Marriott hotels is an incredible bonus, you should order the Marriott Bonvoy American Express if you’re financially responsible.
+The 60,000 Marriott Bonvoy Points is very good, it’s by far the best hotel credit card in Canada.

 What do you think of this offer?
 Tell us in the comments below!

 Want to see our current discounted plane tickets?

 Click here to see our flight deals

 You’ll probably enjoy this article: